 Recently I picked up Diaper-Free Before 3 at the library.
 The book advocates a positive, early start to toilet training (ideally between 6-12 months), so that your child can be out of diapers and finished with potty training as early as his or her 2nd birthday.

-This post is Part 3 of My Bloggy Discussion of Diaper-Free Before 3.
+This post is Part 3 of my discussion of Diaper-Free Before 3.

 Click HERE to read Part 1: A Brief History of Potty Training.